balusena/networking-for-devops/01-Networking for DevOps/Networking for DevOps.md

 For example, to test the connection to `google.com` on port 443 using `telnet`, you would use the following command:

 ![Networking Telnet](https://github.com/balusena/networking-for-devops/blob/main/01-Networking%20for%20DevOps/telnet.png)

+As you can see above, the command succeeded, which means that a connection is allowed between our local machine and a remote system on a given port.